Mercy Parklands – The world’s first Spark of Life Centre of Excellence

-Mercy Parklands Aged Care Facility is a not for profit organisation owned by the Sisters of Mercy in Ellerslie, Auckland.
-It is a community of 97 residents and 112 multidisciplinary staff from a diverse range of cultural, ethnic and socio economic backgrounds with 17 different nationalities represented.
+Mercy Parklands Aged Care Facility is a not-for-profit organisation owned by the Sisters of Mercy in Ellerslie, Auckland.
+It is a community of 97 residents and 112 multidisciplinary staff from a diverse range of cultural, ethnic and socio-economic backgrounds with 17 different nationalities represented.
 Nineteen volunteers and three groups of student volunteers are also part of enriching the lives of people living at Mercy Parklands.

 Watch Moira’s daughter Robin Warin tell what Spark of Life did for her mum:

-As part of the Mercy Parkland community, a small award winning non secure home environment is provided for 13 residents living with dementia.
+As part of the Mercy Parkland community, a small award-winning non-secure home environment is provided for 13 residents living with dementia.

 Achieving Spark of Life Centre of Excellence Status

-‘Obviously we believe the benefits of holding the title of the world’s first Spark of Life Centre of Excellence are immense: making a significant difference in the lives of our residents and knowing we are doing the very best for them; good standing in our field; high occupancy; positive clinical outcomes; and staff with skills and commitment,’ explains Helen Delmonte.
+‘Obviously we believe the benefits of holding the title of the world’s first Spark of Life Centre of Excellence are immense: making a significant difference in the lives of our residents and knowing we are doing the very best for them; good standing in our field; high occupancy; positive clinical outcomes; and staff with skills and commitment,’ explained Helen Delmonte.